erikingebretson/birdWell/README.md

 * Cart functionality
     * A key feature I want to highlight here is the cart's relevant functionality to an ecommerce site.
 User's on birdwell can cart product while logged in or logged out.
 If a user has carted product and then logs in, the carted item will persist and be added to the cart that is associated with their account.
 A simple effect in the larger UI of a site, but highly relevant for site conversion and a seamless experience.
     * The integral piece in achieving this functionality came from reducer logic and manipulating state in tandem with database queries.
-    * // add code refence

 * Product List / Product Detail pages
-    * birdwell's product implementation and functionality was achieved by leaning into React libraries and the power that this technology offers.
-Utilizing succinct React components allowed for a modular approach to the product list and product detial pages done so with a high level of detail that was achieved in a short period of time.
+    * birdwell's product implementation and functionality was achieved by leaning into React libraries.
+    * Succinct React components allowed for a modular approach to the product list and product detial pages done so with a high level of detail that was achieved in a short period of time.
-    *
+    * Efficient state managament along with asynchronous methods powered all the required data for each component .